Anthropology (ANTH)

 ANTH 366.
 Maya Archaeology.
 (3 Credits)

 A comprehensive investigation of prehistoric Maya culture.
 Throughout the course of class lectures and classroom discussions, students will gain an appreciation of the dynamic and integrated nature of Maya culture and will understand how its different components are combined within the larger framework of Maya life.
 Fundamentally, students are required to learn the culture history of the ancient Maya and are also expected to gain an understanding of 'HOW' and 'WHY' the ancient Maya behaved in the ways that they did.
-Prerequisite: ANTH 107.
+Prerequisite: ANTH 107 or instructor permission.

 ANTH 369.
 Anthropology Field Trip.
 (1-3 Credits)